Extensible-Clinical-Imaging-QC-Tool/ECIQC/docs/doc_pages/mainpage.md

 ## Feedback and suggestions

 If you have any feedback or suggestions about this project, please get in touch or open an issue.

+## Task sheet for the first week
+Step 1: Read through the introduction page and install the ECIQC on your Linux system/macOS system.
+Step 2: Try to run the pipeline with executable files and python file.
+Step 3: Check the output logging file in the ./results directory.
+Can you understand what's happending Step 4: Read through the tutorials and configuration galleries.
+Step 5: Explain the difference between OVERWRITE, INSERT, OVERWRITE.
+Write down the behaviour of INSERT when tag exists, and 0VERWRITE when the tag does not exists.
+Step 6: Read through MultipleConditionCaseShort.json file (this is a simplified version of Schema 4).
+Try to write down the full json file for schema 4 provided by Chris.
+(Bonus) Test with real case.
+Step 7: Download a DICOM file.
+Understand different components in the DICOM file.
+Can you visualise the image using Python/ Step 8: Understand how to update the documents by running dOxygen.
+Update your findings to the tutorial.